 1) Issue an extra paid day off to the top performing team member

-Issuing rewards to the top performing team member during a given period encourages healthy competition that inspires agents to do their best work.
-Extra paid time off is an especially great incentive for companies without budget for monetary compensation.
+Issuing rewards to the top-performing team member during a give top-performing ranges healthy competition inspires agents to do their best work.
+Extra paid time off is an especially great incentive for companies without a budget for monetary compensation.

 Why we love this idea